soucore/Reactive.Kafka.Client/README.md

 ## Contributing

 All PRs are welcome.
-If you are planning to contribute a large patch or to integrate a new tool, please create an issue first to get any upfront questions or design decisions out of the way first.
+If you are planning to contribute a large patch or to integrate a new feature, please create an issue first to get any upfront questions or design decisions out of the way first.

 ## Chat us